-Montgomery County has also reached an agreement with the State Historic and Preservation Office (SHPO) regarding the remaining structures on the western side of the side.
-Based upon this agreement, the County will preserve a limited number of necessary structures and incorporate historic features into the surrounding landscape.
+Montgomery County has also reached an agreement with the State Historic and Preservation Office (SHPO) regarding the western side of the site.
+Based upon this agreement, the County will incorporate historic features into the surrounding landscape.

 Learn more about the Exit 29 Redevelopment project, view the site plan and more.